matomo-org/developer-documentation/docs/expose-api-methods.md

 ./console generate:api
 ```

 The command will ask you to enter the name of the plugin the created API should belong to.
-There should now be a file <code>plugins/MyPlugin/API.php</code> which contains already an example to get you started easily:
+There should now be a file <code>plugins/MyPlugin/API.php</code> with simple examples to get you started:

 ```php
 class API extends \Piwik\Plugin\API